Advertising: David Gauntlett and masculinity

 men's emotions, need for advice, and the problems of masculinity."

-2) How does Gauntlett suggest the media influences the way we construct our own identities?
+2) How does Gauntlett suggest the media influences the way we construct our own identities?"Magazines, bought on one

 level for a quick fix of glossy entertainment, promote self-confidence (even if they partly undermine